 Savers with money in a Financial Conduct Authority (FCA) authorised bank or building society in the UK are protected by the Financial Services Compensation Scheme (FSCS), which covers the first £85,000 (as of January 2017) held with each banking institution.

-However, money held in an offshore savings account is not protected in the same way – even if the offshore arm of a UK high street bank operates the offshore account you choose.
+However, money held in an offshore savings account is not protected in the same way – even if a UK high street bank operates the offshore account you choose.

 Before opening an account, you should therefore check with your provider to see whether your money will be protected by a different compensation scheme.